-While COVID-19 remains an ongoing issue, some countries may introduce specific medical requirements for entry which may completing medical wellness declarations upon arrival and/or proof of a negative COVID-19 test.
+While COVID-19 remains an ongoing issue, some countries may introduce specific medical requirements for entry which may completing medical wellness declarations upon arrival and/or proof of a negative COVID-19 test and/or proof of having received an approved COVID-19 vaccination.
 Proof of medical insurance, including specifically for COVID-19, may also be required.
 As regulations and requirements continue to change by country, we will notify you of any specific necessary requirements for your destination closer to departure.